woof-software/streamer/README.md

 > Call the function `deployStreamer` with the necessary parameters of a new Streamer.

 > **Slippage tip** Set up slippage based on price feed deviation and DEX slippage.
 In case the COMP/USD price feed deviation is 0.5% and the DEX slippage is 0.5%, it is better to set up a 1% slippage to avoid losing USD value altogether.

-**⚠️ Warning**
-Never send tokens to the address of the streamer, precomputed before the actual deployment.
-Use only the address returned by the function `deployStreamer` or from the event `StreamerDeployed`.
-Due to the usage of common counter for salt generation, precomputed and actual addresses might differ.

 ### Initialization